rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Because of transaction finality, when Alice receives the transaction from Bob, she can rely on the finality statements, rather than having to validate the chain of everyone he received money from.
 This reduces the validation load to only Bob's chain.
-However this still has some scalability issues.
+However, this still has some scalability issues.
 First, Bob's chain will grow larger over time, thus slowly increasing the validation load.
 Second, all this information needs to be stored by Alice until it can be delivered to Bob's validator.